borismus/smus.com/content/books_all.md

 2. In a collider (A → B ← C), the pipe between A and C is closed, but controlling for B opens the pipe.

 **Back-door adjustment**: Shit I really don't get it.
-This book is really not great.
-I'll try approaching the material with this course instead
+This book doesn't do a great job of explaining the technical parts.
+I'll pause for now, and try approaching the material with this course instead:
 <https://www.coursera.org/learn/crash-course-in-causality/home/welcome>.

 Living the French Revolution (audio)
 ===